yves saint laurent

 james galanos

-Custom 1970s James Galanos Printed Silk Chiffon Evening Pant & Overlay Dress Set w Red Metallic Lace
+1970s Galanos Couture Custom Made Silk Chiffon Pant w Metallic Lace Detailed Dress Set

 I Have a Question

-Galanos was known as the designer that could rival the French in terms of construction and design.
-He launched his atelier in 1951 and although his atelier was never formally designated as Haute Couture by the French, he certainly produced clothing that met the parameters of couture and he is often referred to as one of the great American couturiers.
-This set was custom made, and my client acquired it from the estate of 1950s model Betsy Pickering Kaiser.
+This set was custom made for, and is from the estate of, 1950s model Betsy Pickering Kaiser.
 Betsy appeared on several Vogue covers in the 1950s and it was during that time period time period that she met Galanos.
 They were friends for over 60 years.
 She collected and wore Galanos pieces her entire life and was his friend and muse.
 He once told her husband ‘I would rather have Betsy wear my clothes than any other woman’.
 She was a constant presence on the International Best Dressed List and and was added to the Best Dressed Hall of Fame in the early 1970s.
-It is a wonderful thing to have such a beautiful piece of her history in the shop

-The pants are made of two layers of silk chiffon and close with a back painted zipper.
-They have elastic at the waist.
-The over dress is lined with a nude silk chiffon through the bodice and the skirt is constructed from two layers of the silk chiffon.
-The overlay closes on one side with hidden fabric covered snaps.
+The pants are made of two layers of silk chiffon and close with a back zipper and elastic through the waist.
+The outer layer is lined with a nude silk chiffon through the bodice and the skirt is made from two layers of the silk.
+The outer layer closes at the side with hidden fabric covered snaps.
 There are a couple of very minor repairs and light snags near the hem of the overlay.
 This is a one-off, unlabelled custom piece made for Betsy and came from her estate.

 Over dress